 Duke Raleigh Hospital offers the latest in care and technology in a patient-friendly setting.
-It has been an important part of Duke Health since 1998 and has served Wake County for more than 35 years, employing more than 1,300 people.
-The hospital provides 186 inpatient beds and a comprehensive array of services, including the Duke Raleigh Cancer Center, Duke Raleigh Orthopaedic and Spine Center, cardiovascular services, neurosciences including the Duke Raleigh Skull Base and Cerebrovascular Center, advanced digestive care, disease management and prevention, wound healing, outpatient imaging, intensive and progressive care, pain clinic, same-day surgery, emergency department and community outreach and education programs.
+It has been an important part of Duke Health since 1998 and has served Wake County as a Duke hospital for more than 35 years, employing more than 2,000 people.
+The hospital provides 186 inpatient beds and a comprehensive array of services, including the Duke Cancer Center Raleigh, Duke Raleigh Orthopaedic and Spine Center, cardiovascular services, neurosciences, advanced digestive care, disease management and prevention, wound healing, outpatient imaging, intensive and progressive care, pain clinic, same-day surgery, emergency department and community outreach and education programs.

 Duke Health is committed to delivering high-quality care and providing you with reliable, easy-to-understand information about how we compare to our peers.
 This information comes from independent, third party sources and will let you know how well our hospitals follow care guidelines that are proven to lead to better patient outcomes and how satisfied patients are with their Duke health care experience.

 We hope this information will assist you in making informed decisions when you are choosing a hospital.